History of Belgium in Timeline

 1967: Dutch version of the Constitution accepted

-In 1967, the parliament accepted a Dutch version of the Constitution.
+In 1967, the parliament accepted a Dutch version of the Constitution, officially recognizing Dutch as a language of the country.

-In 1970, consecutive revisions of Belgium's constitution based on the four language areas defined in 1962–63 began, establishing a unique form of a federal state with segregated political power into three levels.
+In 1970, based on the language areas defined in 1962–63, there was a revision of the country's constitution that established a unique form of a federal state with segregated political power into three levels.

 Since about 1970, the significant national Belgian political parties have split into distinct components that mainly represent the political and linguistic interests of these communities.